Beers15/city-explorer-api/README.md

 08-25-2021 3:00pm - Refactor GET /weather route handler to use weatherbit.io's weather API instead of grab data from a local json file.

-08-25-2021 4:45pm - Add GET /movies route handler that grabs movie data from request location and response with movie info.
+08-25-2021 4:45pm - Add GET /movies route handler that grabs movie data from request location and responds with movie info.
 This api uses TMDB's movie API.

 08-25-2021 5:15pm - Finish fixing issues involving responding with error messages to client upon unsuccessful calls to API endpoint.

 08-26-2021 1:00pm - Seperate movies and weather fetching logic into their own modules.

+08-27-2021 2:15pm - Add a local cache to the app to avoid unnecessary API calls if cached data is recent enough

+08-27-2021 5:30pm - Add GET /restaurants route handler that grabs restaurant data from yelp api based on entered location and responds with restaurant info.

 ## Credit and Collaborations
 N/A